Diazepam: Tolerance and withdrawal

 Diazepam, as with other benzodiazepine drugs, can cause tolerance, physical dependence, substance use disorder, and benzodiazepine withdrawal syndrome.
 Withdrawal from diazepam or other benzodiazepines often leads to withdrawal symptoms similar to those seen during barbiturate or alcohol withdrawal.
 The higher the dose and the longer the drug is taken, the greater the risk of experiencing unpleasant withdrawal symptoms.

 Withdrawal symptoms can occur from standard dosages and also after short-term use, and can range from insomnia and anxiety to more serious symptoms, including seizures and psychosis.
 Withdrawal symptoms can sometimes resemble pre-existing conditions and be misdiagnosed.
 Diazepam may produce less intense withdrawal symptoms due to its long elimination half-life.

 Benzodiazepine treatment is recommended to be discontinued as soon as possible by a slow and gradual dose reduction regimen.
 Tolerance develops to the therapeutic effects of benzodiazepines; for example, tolerance occurs to the anticonvulsant effects and as a result benzodiazepines are not generally recommended for the long-term management of epilepsy.
 Dose increases may overcome the effects of tolerance, but tolerance may then develop to the higher dose, and adverse effects may increase.
-The mechanism of tolerance to benzodiazepines includes uncoupling of receptor sites, alterations in gene expression, down-regulation of receptor sites, and desensitisation of receptor sites to the effect of GABA.
+The mechanism of tolerance to benzodiazepines includes uncoupling of receptor sites, alterations in gene expression, down-regulation of receptor sites, and desensitization of receptor sites to the effect of GABA.
 About one-third of individuals who take benzodiazepines for longer than four weeks become dependent and experience withdrawal syndrome on cessation.

 Differences in withdrawal rates (50–100%) vary depending on the patient sample.
 For example, a random sample of long-term benzodiazepine users typically finds around 50% experience few or no withdrawal symptoms, with the other 50% experiencing notable withdrawal symptoms.
 Certain select patient groups show a higher rate of notable withdrawal symptoms, up to 100%.

 Rebound anxiety, more severe than baseline anxiety, is also a common withdrawal symptom when discontinuing diazepam or other benzodiazepines.
 Diazepam is therefore only recommended for short-term therapy at the lowest possible dose owing to risks of severe withdrawal problems from low doses even after gradual reduction.
 The risk of pharmacological dependence on diazepam is significant, and In humans, tolerance to the anticonvulsant effects of diazepam occurs frequently.